weibeld/groundlayer/design/logo/README.md

 In the above command, either the `-w` or `-h` option may be omitted, in which case the unspecified dimension is calculated automatically by maintaining the aspect ratio.

-> On macOS, Inkscape can be installed with `brew install --cask inkscape`, which also automatically links the Inkscape CLI.
+> On macOS, Inkscape can be installed with `brew install inkscape`, which also automatically links the Inkscape CLI.